The Best Finnish Dividend Stocks

 The complete list of the best Finnish dividend stocks:

 The article is a work in progress.
-As we dig deeper into smaller and lesser-known companies, the article gets updated.
+The article gets updated as we dig deeper into smaller and lesser-known companies.

 The list below is not a recommendation to buy the companies mentioned.
 Please do your own due diligence as many of the companies surely will perform poorly over the next decade(s).
 This is the nature of the market!
 You need to dig much deeper before you make any investment.